Degenerate-States/2D-ENGINE/README.md

 Engine for developing 2D games in SDL2/GLEW

 ## Current Demo Setup
-A simple Controlable polygon is implemented, controls are WASD for movement. in addition UP,Down zoom the camera
+A simple Controlable polygon is implemented, controls are WASD for movement, left click shoot. in addition UP,Down zoom the camera

 ## API
 Components: